Lèse-majesté: Asia

+Afghanistan

+Insulting the Taliban or its officials is a punishable offense in Afghanistan under strict decrees and legal regulations implemented since their return to power.

 Bhutan

 Although Bhutan transitioned from an absolute monarchy to a constitutional monarchy in 2008, the country's royalty are still considered gods incarnate, making criticism of the royalty punishable under blasphemy laws.

 Brunei

 Lèse-majesté is a crime in Brunei, punishable with prison sentences of up to three years.

 Cambodia

 In February 2018, the Parliament of Cambodia voted to make insulting any monarch punishable with between one and five years in prison, along with a fine of 2 to 10 million riel.

 In January 2019, a Cambodian man was sentenced to three years in jail for insulting the king in Facebook posts.
 This was the second sentence handed down under the law.

 Indonesia

 The Indonesian Criminal Code criminalizes defamation of the president and vice president, inherited from similar laws in the Netherlands.
 It is punishable by imprisonment from 18 to 54 months or a fine from Rp10 million to Rp200 million.

 In May 2025, an Indonesian female student from the Bandung Institute of Technology was detained for allegedly posting immoral content on social media X targeting Indonesian president Prabowo Subianto and his predecessor Joko Widodo.
 Charged with provisions under the Electronic Information and Transactions Law (UU ITE), she faces a potential sentence of up to 12 years’ imprisonment and/or a fine of up to Rp12 billion.